baiihcy/easytradeview/README.md

 # EasyTradeView
-EasyTradingView is a wrapper around the TradingView website's API.
+EasyTradeView is a wrapper around the TradingView website's API.
 It allows users to fetch real-time trading data and technological analysis without the need for logging in or authentication.

 ## Features
 - **Real-time Trading Data**: Retrieve real-time trading data across multiple exchanges, query multiple stocks at once, and customize data columns.